KensoDev/perform_later/README.md

 ## Overview
 Perform later is a gem meant to work with the [Resque](http://github.com/defunkt/resque) queue system.

-The gem handles queuing tasks without the need to have additional "Worker" classes or with any changes to your original model/object code base.
+The gem handles queuing tasks without the need to have additional "Worker" classes.

 The gem will "translate" objects to a serializable (suitable for JSON) versions of those classes.

+The Gem also support a workflow similar to `async_method`, meaning you can just call method on your objects and configure those methods to be queued by default.
+No worries, you can always call the method in `now` mode, which will execute the method in sync.

 ## Why?
 *Why* should you queue something for later?